Commemorating 200 years

-Sorell Council and local organisations are collaborating on a program of activities to reflect on the past and look to the future.
+Sorell Council, Sorell Historical Society and other local organisations are collaborating on a program of activities that bring our community together to reflect on the past and look to the future.

-- Sorell Council signature events through 2021 will take on the 200th theme: Australia Day Awards, ANZAC Day, Reconciliation Week, Regional Art Prize.
+- Sorell Council signature events through 2021 are taking on the 200th theme: Australia Day Awards, ANZAC Day, Volunteer Week, Sorell Regional Art Prize.

 - In June 2020 an ABC News feature on the Sorell township included reflections on the town’s history and the 200 year milestone.